 Bonded Sealants and Composite Tooth Restorations

 Sometimes, during a routine examination, we may notice a fractured (broken) tooth or a cavity.
 Left untreated, fractured or decaying teeth will lead to oral pain and tooth root infections, so they will always require treatment dependent on the severity of the fracture or cavity.
-Typically a broken or diseased tooth should be treated one of three ways: a bonded sealant +/- crown restoration, a root canal or an extraction.
+Typically a broken or diseased tooth should be treated one of three ways: a bonded sealant +/- crown restoration, a root canal, or an extraction.

 While any tooth can become fractured from trauma, the most commonly broken teeth in dogs and cats are the canines and the large maxillary (upper) 4th premolars.
-The canine teeth are the teeth that receive the most pressure when grabbing and tearing things, while the upper 4th premolars are the primary teeth pets use to crunch bones or to chew on things.
+The canine teeth are the teeth that receive the most pressure when grabbing and tearing things, while the upper 4th premolars are the primary teeth pets use to crunch bones or chew on things.

-If a fractured tooth has obvious pulp exposure (a small hole in the crown of the tooth that communicates with the inside part of the tooth where the blood vessels and nerves live) there are only two options for treatment: extract the tooth or perform a root canal as an attempt to save the tooth.
+If a fractured tooth has apparent pulp exposure (a small hole in the crown of the tooth that communicates with the inside part of the tooth where the blood vessels and nerves live), there are only two options for treatment: extract the tooth or perform a root canal as an attempt to save the tooth.
 If the fracture of a tooth only involves the enamel and dentin without involving the pulp chamber, these teeth will need a bonded sealant and possible composite restoration to repair the tooth.

 If a tooth fracture does not involve the pulp chamber, the tooth does not have extensive periodontal disease, the tooth is confirmed to be vital (alive), and there is no evidence of a tooth root abscess or fracture on dental radiographs, then the broken tooth is considered a good candidate for a bonded sealant.